neverlosecc/source2gen/README.md

 - `class` is emitted as `struct` (C doesn't have `class`)
 - uses of `struct`, `union`, `enum` types are prefixed with the "struct", "union", "enum" keyword respectively (see `codegen::TypeCategory`)
 - emission of static fields is disabled for C, as the only currently known use case of C is to generate IDA headers

+### How the C-ida generator works

+- uses the C generator
+- sets `--no-static-assertions`
+- sets `--no-static-members`
+- runs a postprocessing step (`PostProcessCIDA()`)
+  - merges all generated files into a single header
+  - removes system includes

 ---